aidanmorgan/fypm/README.md

 This repository contains a proposal for the **Human Content Compensation Protocol (HCCP)**, a new open protocol designed to address a fundamental challenge of the modern internet: how to fairly compensate human creators for the value their work provides to Artificial Intelligence systems, especially in a world where agentic-AI systems are able to query search engines and load content dynamically to answer user questions.

-HCCP proposes a new way forward by combining a legal framework with a decentralized technical system to create a new, equitable economic layer for the internet.
+As AI agents and Large Language Models (LLMs) consume vast amounts of online content for training and data analysis, the creators of that content are seldom compensated.
+HCCP proposes a new way forward by combining a legal framework with a decentralised technical system to create a new, equitable economic layer for the internet.

 We are NOT anti-AI doomers, in fact, quite the opposite.
-We believe that AI has an incredible potential to advance humanity, what we are against is all compensation only being in the hands of a few.
+We believe that AI has an incredible potential to advance humanity, what we are against is all reward only being in the hands of a few.

-The core principle is simple: **human access to content remains the same, while AI systems are required to pay for access.**
+The core principle is simple: **human access to content remains free, while AI systems should pay**.

+### Free content for humans?

+Content creators already have a range of options for monetising their content, this proposal has no intention of changing any of this.

+The AAEL is intended to be a purely additive licence, it doesn't grant any additional rights or allowances, it acts as a "wrapper" licence on top of content creator's already existing licencing.

+The HCCP is not intended to be, nor should it ever be, a system for monetising content when it is consumed by humans.